btoles/emotion-issue/README.md

 The application should load just fine with a *blue* button with *white* font color.

-The line in the `render` function that is commented out `Button` will break the app.
+The line in `App.js` `render` function that is commented out `Button` will break the app.
 It is the same exact code as `LocalComponent` but it is imported from a different library.

 # Expectation
 I would expect the `ThemeProvider` to provide the `ThemeContext` to all of the `styled` components in the application, regardless of their source.